Sanofi-Public/emrflow/GETTING_STARTED.md

 ## Scenario 2: Main Script depends on external libraries not installed in EMR and is Standalone

 > [!NOTE]
-> EMR only supports core libraries [emr-release](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-release-app-versions-6.x.html).
+> EMR only supports core libraries: [emr-release](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-release-app-versions-6.x.html).
 If you have external libraries required for your script, this is the scenario for you.

 > [!TIP]
-* Build the dependency package (that only includes library package) using `package-dependencies` command.
+> * Build the dependency package (that only includes library package) using `package-dependencies` command.
-* Simply submit the job via `run` command
+> * Simply submit the job via `run` command

 ```python